Automating Figma to CSS Variable Sync Pipelines

 CI Transformation & CSS Generation

 Transformation pipelines must handle aliasing, theming, and output formatting.
 Use Style Dictionary to compile platform-specific CSS custom properties.
 Integrate strict validation gates to catch malformed tokens before deployment.
 This process aligns with enterprise-grade Token Scaling, Validation & CI Pipelines standards.
+For a side-by-side comparison of Style Dictionary against alternatives like Theo and Cobalt, the token compiler comparison covers feature trade-offs in detail.

 Implementation Steps: